What is it?

 Are there safety concerns?

-Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking Bacillus coagulans if you are pregnant or breast feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information about the safety of taking Bacillus coagulans if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Are there interactions with medications?